Mawave-Marketing/resource-planning/README.md

 ### 1. Sheet Reading
 - Script reads each team's Google Sheet using the Sheets API
+- **Automatically skips teams with empty `sheet_id` values** - useful for pre-configured teams that don't have sheets yet
 - Retries with exponential backoff on transient errors (429, 500, 502, 503, 504)
 - Filters out empty rows and replaces error values (`"nichts gefunden"`, `"#VALUE!"`) with NULL